paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 A formal statement of the practices followed by the parties to an authentication process (i.e., RA, CSP, or verifier).
 It usually describes the policies and practices of the parties and can become legally binding.

 #### Private Credentials
-Credentials that cannot be disclosed by the CSP because the contents can be used to compromise the token.
-(For more discussion, see Section 7.1.1.)
+Credentials that cannot be disclosed by the CSP because the contents can be used to compromise the authenticator.

 #### Private Key
 The secret part of an asymmetric key pair that is used to digitally sign or decrypt data.